endernewton/tf-faster-rcnn/README.md

   ./experiments/scripts/test_vgg16.sh $GPU_ID coco
   ```

-It generally needs several GBs to test the pretrained model.
+It generally needs several GBs to test the pretrained model (4G on my side).

 ### Training
 1. (Optional) If you have just tested the model, first remove the link to the pretrained model